abelinkinbio/atx-blog/content/posts/altas.md

 ---
-title: "Alta's Cafe"
+title: "Alta's Cafe ☕️"
 date: 2021-06-13T20:51:30-05:00
 draft: false
 tags: ["coffee"]
 author: "Soy"
 ---

 A fresh view of Town Lake.
 If you make it early you can watch the local crew teams practice.

 #### Our personal favorites: